Rangers spoil Clevinger's return with 7-2 win over Indians

 UP NEXT

-Indians: Rookie right-hander Zach Plesac (1-2, 2.92 ERA) in his last start, Wednesday against Cincinnati, became the first Indians pitcher ever to allow homers to the first two batters of a home game.
+Indians: In his last start, rookie right-hander Zach Plesac (1-2, 2.92 ERA) became the first Indians pitcher ever to allow homers to the first two batters of a home game.

 Rangers: RHP Adrian Sampson (5-3) was without a big league victory before going 5-0 with a 3.19 ERA his last six games (three starts).